Quantification of uterine peristalis in cine-MR images by block matching and optical flow

 book-chapter OA: closed CC0

-This research developed and validated computer-vision methods, specifically block matching and optical flow, for automated quantitative analysis of uterine peristaltic waves from cine-MRI sequences.
+This study developed and validated computer vision techniques, specifically block matching and optical flow, for automated quantitative analysis of uterine peristaltic waves from cine-MR images.

 One-sentence paraphrase of the abstract; not a substitute for reading it.
 No clinical advice.
 How this works